National Youth Suicide Prevention Week

 By Amit Jain, MD FAAP MBA | Pediatrician

-• Newer technology offers alarms, both for the gate and within the pool, that can alert you to anyone around the pool.
+• Newer technology offers alarms, both for the gate and the pool that alerts you to anyone around the pool.

 • Keep rescue equipment such as a shepherd’s hook and a life preserver to reach / throw for rescues.